braathen/qlik-auth-net/README.md

 #### "Certificate not found!
 Verify AppPool credentials."
 The module looks for QlikClient certificate in the local certificate store.
 If deployed to IIS the ApplicationPool must have access to the certificate.

+#### "The remote server returned an error: (400) Bad Request."
+This can be many things, but one thing to make sure is the upper/lowercase of the virtual proxy prefix.
+As of this writing it's still case sensitive.
+Always use lowercase only.

 #### "Unknown error"
 You tell me!